 EXCLUSIVE-Ferrero to stop buying palm oil from Malaysia's Sime Darby over labour concerns

-KUALA LUMPUR, April 15 (Reuters) - Italian confectionary giant Ferrero said it will stop sourcing palm oil from Sime Darby Plantation SIPL.KL after the U.S. customs service found the Malaysian planter used forced labour.
+KUALA LUMPUR, April 15 (Reuters) - Italian confectionary giant Ferrero said it will stop sourcing palm oil from Sime Darby Plantation SIPL.KL after the U.S. customs service found the Malaysian planter used forced labour, in a reputational blow for the palm producer and for Malaysia.

+Labour practices across the Southeast Asian country have come under scrutiny in the past two years, with six companies including Sime Darby banned by U.S. customs over forced labour allegations.

+Palm oil, the most widely used vegetable oil, is a key ingredient in Ferrero Rocher chocolates and Nutella spread, giving the iconic products their smooth texture and shelf life.

 Sime Darby told Reuters it has taken steps in the area of human rights and that all its stakeholders who are committed to sustainability can be assured of its commitment and leadership in the industry.
 Ferrero is not a customer, it added.

-Following a 2020 decision that indicated "forced labour indicators" at Sime Darby, the U.S. Customs and Border Protection said in January it had sufficient evidence that the firm's goods are subject to seizure.
+Following a 2020 decision that indicated "forced labour indicators" at Sime Darby, U.S. Customs and Border Protection said in January it had sufficient evidence of forced labour and that the firm's goods were subject to seizure.

+Ferrero said its products and brands in the United States had stopped sourcing from Sime Darby in January 2021.

+Sime Darby, seen as the leader in sustainably produced palm oil, has promised "sweeping changes" to its governance and some labour practices following the U.S. finding.

 U.S. says sufficient evidence of forced labour at Malaysia's Sime Darby Plantation